GfGranato/nightwatchJS/README.md

 ```
 npx nightwatch --env cucumber-js
 ```
-To select an specific browser, at [line 54 in nightwatch.conf.js](nightwatch.conf.js?plain=1#L54) write the desired browser like:
+To select an specific browser, at [line 54 in nightwatch.conf.js](nightwatch.conf.js?plain=1#L55) write the desired browser like:
-- firefor
+- firefox
 - chrome
 - edge